 - Bikes and rollerblades are not allowed on the course.
 Feel free to ride your bike to the event, but please park it before you get to the course.

-- There will be thousands of participants, volunteers, and spectators at the Hot Chocolate 15k/5k.
+- For the safety of everyone on course, all participants must be able to complete the race distance under their own power, and anyone under age 12 must be accompanied by a registered parent or guardian on course.
+There will be thousands of participants, volunteers, and spectators at the Allstate Hot Chocolate 15k/5k.
 The following tips will ensure you and your kids have a positive race experience:

 -Decide on a meeting location in the event you are separated.
 Select your meet up location and discuss it with your child.
 Write it on the back of your child's bib to help race organizers reuinte both parties.